BrianMcConway/Astral-Beard-Productions/README.md

 ## Typography and color scheme

 - The Kanit font from Google Fonts will be used for this project.
-- The color schemes will include Greys #404040 #8C8C8C #404040 #262626 #BFBFBF from Adobe Color and black/white/grey contrasts between background and text to give a sleek look, and make the color of the images and project examples to pop.
+- The color schemes will include Greys #8C8C8C #404040 #262626 #BFBFBF #595959 #d9d9d9 from Adobe Color and black #000000/white /grey contrasts between background and text to give a sleek look over a colored background.
+I also used #9087b0 for color change on usable links and icons when hovered over with the mouse pointer.

     <img src="readme-docs/adobe-color-black-grey-anthracite.jpeg" alt="Adobe color pallet image." width="25%" height="auto">
     <img src="readme-docs/adobe-color-grey-gradient-abstract.jpeg" alt="Adobe color pallet image." width="25%" height="auto">